stcorp/harp/doc/algorithms/regridding.rst

     of the axis variable and the logarithm of the to be regridded variable is used for the interpolation.

-A special version of interpolation, called interval interpolation is used for variables that provide an integrated quantity in the given dimension.
+A special version of interpolation, called interval interpolation is used for variables that provide an integrated quantity in the given dimension (e.g. partial column profiles in the vertical dimension).
 The algorithm for this is the same algorithm as for rebinning of integrated quantities as described in the next section.

 .. _rebinning: